Skip to content

 Origin Configurations permalink

-• The "peerSelectionAlgorithm" field can be used to optimize the choice of origin servers.
+• The "peerSelectionAlgorithm" field in the property JSON can be used to optimize the choice of origin servers.
 Use "round_robin" to balance among all the server instances, "sorted_list" to get the best connectivity, and "consistent_hash" to maximize caching on the origin.

 limit retry of failed origin peer